 Methods

-We used a qualitative method to gain in-depth insights into the feelings and perceptions of elderly people toward loneliness often missed in epidemiological research.
+A qualitative method was used to gain in-depth insights into the feelings and perceptions of elderly people toward loneliness; a subject often neglected in epidemiological research.
 The study was approved by the Ashkelon Academic College Ethics Committee (Approval # 34-2021).

 Participants

 Thirty-one elderly people were interviewed between November 2021 and March 2022.
 The sample included interviewees who live independently in their houses in the community and interviewees who live in apartments complex designed for the elderly (Appendix 1).
 Written informed consent was obtained from all interviewees.
 We used intentional sampling combined with snowball sampling, maintaining variability in participant characteristics.
-In intentional sampling methods, the researchers select a group of individuals for a sample with the purpose of meeting specific prescribed criteria.
-The interviewees were selected to obtain optimal variety and serve as potentially rich information sources to meet the study objectives.
-Participants were recruited using a number of strategies including advertisements in the local community and personal inquiries to residents of apartments complex designed for the elderly by the study team.
+In intentional sampling methods, researchers select individuals who meet specific prescribed criteria.
+For this study, interviewees were selected to obtain optimal variety and serve as potentially rich information sources to meet the study objectives.
+Participants were recruited using a number of strategies including advertisements in the local community and personal inquiries by the study team to residents of apartments complex designed for the elderly.

-An apartment complex is a residential building or several buildings in one complex designed to house independent elderly people who need a protected and supportive environment.
-This housing solution was originally intended for the immigrant elderly population in Israel who can manage an independent household.
-It includes shared common green space and indoor spaces that typically include a common house in which members of these communities may come together for different activities.
-Each has a team that includes a housekeeper, a social worker, a social coordinator, carers for the elderly, and a gardener.
+These apartment complexes are residential buildings designed to house elderly people who can live independently but need a safe and supportive environment.
+This housing solution in Israel was originally intended for elderly immigrants who can manage an independent household.
+It includes shared common green outdoor space and indoor spaces with a common house or rooms in which community members may come together for various activities.
+Each building has a team that includes a housekeeper, a social worker, a social coordinator, caregivers, and a gardener.

-Data collection
+Data Collection

 We conducted a prospective qualitative study using semi-structured individual interviews using interview guides.
-The topics that guided the question development are the following: 1) the characteristics of loneliness among elderly people in the post-pandemic period and the different factors associated with increased loneliness; and 2) coping with loneliness and the effect of living arrangements on loneliness among the elderly.
+The topics that guided the question development include: the characteristics of loneliness among elderly people in the post-pandemic period; the factors associated with increased loneliness; coping with loneliness; and the effect of living arrangements on loneliness among the elderly.